· 5 min read

 Fix: wire every new article to Google Search Console.
 Watch position, clicks, and impressions over 30/60/90 days.
 When an article slides past 5 positions or loses 30% of clicks, refresh it before traffic collapses.

-OutscoreAgent does all five fixes by default — search-intent-aware outlines, hierarchy-preserving generation, GSC integration on every article, decay alerts at -5 positions or -30% clicks, and one-click refresh that preserves URL and slug.
+OutscoreAgent handles all five by default: search-intent-aware outlines, hierarchy-preserving generation, GSC integration on every article, decay alerts at -5 positions or -30% clicks, and one-click refresh that preserves URL and slug.
+For the deeper version of what separates ranking AI content from the rest, see our piece on AI content that actually ranks.
+For how decay compounds, see our piece on content decay.